 Health Insurance and Claims

 The University requires that all currently enrolled students, undergraduates as well as graduates, be covered by a licensed health-care insurance provider.
 Students can verify coverage on their Pre-Entrance Health Record.
 Students who do not have health insurance must obtain it from a provider of their choice or from the provider currently endorsed by the University.
-That provider is Aetna Student Health, formerly known as the Chickering Group.
+That provider is Aetna Student Health.

 Students should bring a copy of their insurance card when they come to the University in the fall.
 Most companies list a toll-free number for help with questions about benefits or claim procedures.